Short-term employment

 • ALG II recipients

 In addition to parental leave and during unpaid leave, it is also not permitted to take up short-term employment.
-The same applies between school or the basic vocational school year and the start of training.
-It is also not possible between training and an upcoming course of study.
-It is also not permitted to take up short-term employment free of social security contributions between the Bachelor's and Master's degree course or the end of the course and the new job.
+The same applies between school or the basic vocational training year and the start of training.
+It is also not possible between training and an upcoming degree programme.
+It is also not permitted to take up short-term employment free of social security contributions between the Bachelor's and Master's degree programmes or the end of studies and the new job.

 « zurück zum Index